tykim9999/gh-standup/README.md

 # gh-standup

 A GitHub CLI extension that generates AI-powered standup reports using GitHub activity data.
-It uses free [GitHub Models](https://docs.github.com/en/github-models) for inference.
+It uses free [GitHub Models](https://docs.github.com/en/github-models) for inference, so you don't need to do any token setup - your existing GitHub CLI token will do fine!

 ## Installation